MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/using-psjobs.md

 ---
 title: Run Azure PowerShell cmdlets in PowerShell Jobs
-description: Learn how to run Azure PowerShell cmdlets in parallel or as background tasks, using -AzJob and Start-Job.
+description: Learn how to run Azure PowerShell cmdlets in parallel or as background tasks, using -AsJob and Start-Job.
 author: sptramer
 ms.author: sttramer
 manager: carmonm
 ms.devlang: powershell
 ms.topic: conceptual
-ms.date: 10/07/2019
+ms.date: 10/18/2019
 ---

 # Run Azure PowerShell cmdlets in PowerShell Jobs

-PowerShell supports asynchronous tasks through PowerShell Jobs, with credentials provided by Azure Context objects.
-Azure PowerShell depends on connecting to the cloud and waiting for responses, so running Azure PowerShell cmdlets blocks your PowerShell session.
-Powershell Jobs allow you to run cmdlets in the background or do multiple tasks at once, from inside a single terminal.
+Azure PowerShell depends on connecting to the cloud and waiting for responses, so most Azure cmdlets block your PowerShell session.
+Powershell Jobs let you run cmdlets in the background or do multiple tasks on an Azure cloud at once, from inside a single session.

-This article is a brief overview of how to run Azure PowerShell cmdlets in PowerShell Jobs and check for completion.
-Running commands in Azure PowerShell requires the use of credential contexts, which are covered in detail in [Credential contexts in Azure PowerShell](context-persistence.md).
-To learn more about PowerShell Jobs, see [About PowerShell Jobs](/powershell/module/microsoft.powershell.core/about/about_jobs).
+This article is a brief overview of how to run Azure PowerShell cmdlets as PowerShell Jobs and check for completion.
+Running commands in Azure PowerShell requires the use of Azure contexts, which are covered in detail in [Azure contexts and sign-in credentials](context-persistence.md).
+To learn more about PowerShell Jobs, see
+[About PowerShell Jobs](/powershell/module/microsoft.powershell.core/about/about_jobs).

 ## Azure contexts with PowerShell jobs

-Since PowerShell Jobs are run as separate processes, your Azure credentials must be shared with them.
-Credentials are passed as Azure contexts:
+PowerShell Jobs are run as separate processes without an attached PowerShell session, so your Azure credentials must be shared with them.
+Credentials are passed as Azure context objects, using one of these methods:

 * Automatic context persistence, which is enabled by default and preserves your sign-in information across multiple sessions.
 With context persistence enabled, the current context is passed to the new process started by `Start-Job`:

   ```azurepowershell-interactive
   Enable-AzContextAutosave # Enables context autosave if not already on